-P2P Foundation founder Michel Bauwens in conversation with economics professor and commonfare.net coordinator, Andrea Fumagalli.
+P2P Foundation founder Michel Bauwens in conversation with economics professor and coordinator of the Italian node of commonfare.net project, Andrea Fumagalli.

 Michel Bauwens: One of the early influences of the P2P Theory building which is at the basis of the work of the P2P Foundation, was the school of cognitive capitalism, with authors like Yann Moulier-Boutang, Carlo Vercellone, Andrea Fumagalli and others.
 Their work came out of the initial discoveries of the ‘autonomist’ school of thinking in Italy in the seventies, showing how capitalism was leaving the factory, and had become about everything we do in our lives.
 Andrea Fumagalli’s new book sharply distinguishes the common, a general counter-approach to neoliberalism and capitalism based on the self-organisation of life and work, as opposed to seeing the commons are merely shared resources.
 We interviewed Andrea on his new book, and its key notions of commonfare and ‘money for the commons’.

 Michel Bauwens: First of all, Andrea, could you give us a bit of a summary of your life as an activist and researcher, and tell us how this latest book fits into your life’s work?
 And why you are using the concept of “common”, instead of commons?